Annamarie2019/ExampleDApps/README.md

 2. To share your code cross-chain, run `yarn call-contract`.

-\[Editor: Is that the right characterizzation of what yarn is doing?
-If not, what is it doing and why don't we need one for any of the others?]
+\[Editor: Is that the right characterizzation of what `yarn` is doing?
+If not, what is it doing and why don't we need one for any of the others?
+End of questions.]

 3. To deploy the dApp, run::